machinateur/android-chrome-tab-transfer/INSTALL.md

 To get those on your computer, download [composer](https://getcomposer.org/) from their website.

 It's a `.phar` file.
-Please drop it to the root directory of `android-chrome-tab-transfer`.
+Please drop it to the root directory of `tab-transfer`.

 #### Direct download link